Arkansas ARChoices RUGs resource allocation

 However, the judge's decision that the DHS stop using the new algorithm, listen to external stakeholders and undergo a legislative review process was appealed on the basis that emergency rule-making was required to ensure the programme's continuity.

-In 2018, Arkansas replaced RUGs with the ARIA system.
+Shortly afterwards, Arkansas replaced RUGs with the ARIA system.

 Operator: Arkansas Department of Human Services; Center for Information Management